SayleeMJ/CS-510Adv-Java-sjagtap/airline/src/main/resources/edu/pdx/cs410J/sjagtap/README.txt

 This application creates an Airline object with Airline name and all the flights for this airline.
 Each flight object has flight number, source , depart date time, destination, arrive date time.
+After creating Airline it reads/writes the object's data into the text file.

 The application takes three options print, README and textFile Print option prints the details of all flights